How to find a cheap car hire deal in Antibes

 Good to know

-The minimum age to rent a car in France is typically 21 years old.
-However some providers set their own rules, so check your rental company's terms to know where you stand.
+The minimum age to rent a vehicle in France is typically 21 years old.
+However some providers make their own rules, so always read your rental company's terms to see what applies to you.

-Driving in France may feel unfamiliar if it's your first time.
+Driving in France can seem unfamiliar if it's your first time.
 Keep in mind traffic flows on the right side of the road.

 The euro (EUR) is the currency you'll be using for day-to-day expenses and activities.
-Pay with a card when you can, and keep some cash handy when electronic payments aren't an option.
+Pay with your card when it's possible, and keep some cash handy for places that don't accept electronic payment.

 Best hotels in Antibes for drivers